The first things you need to do with your new puppy

-Sometimes all the pieces just fall into place and you find yourself sat there staring into the incredibly cute face of your new four legged pal.
+Sometimes it’s years in the making.
+Sometimes all the pieces just fall into place and you find yourself sat there staring into the incredibly cute face of your new puppy.

 However you end up getting a puppy, it is a MASSIVE moment and we couldn’t be happier for you!

 As vets, we LOVE seeing new puppies, honestly, I always say that the day I stop cooing over new puppies is the day I’ve become too bitter and twisted to be in the wonderful profession I call my career.
 On the other hand though, as a new puppy owner, it can be really tough!
 There is so much to think about, making sure you’re doing everything right for your new family member.
 So, of course, we thought it was about time we wrote an easy bullet point list of the things you need to do to keep your puppy happy, healthy and safe.

 The first things to consider your new puppy